wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 To the left, you will see what looks like a File Manager.
 (That's your Jupyter File Manager.)
 To the right will be a workspace.
 It will most likely have a "launcher" pave with apps to push or the last Juptyer Notebook you had open.
 You'll also see a menu at the top and other toys around the webpage's perimeter.

-### 5.2 A Place For Your ~Crap~ Stuff
+### 4.2 A Place For Your ~Crap~ Stuff

 Jupyter's framework expects your work area to hang off of your home Windows directory.
 Therefore, I recommend creating a good working directory for your Python development wherever you keep your class materials: in your Documents, Dropbox, One-Drive-SDSMT, Google Drive, or other drive access by mouse-clicking on the Jupyter File Manager Sub-Window from your home directory.

 And with that, congratulations!
 You have a flexible work environment that allows you to code in Python (and other languages) and create a document that includes traditional word-processing text, pictures, tables, active code, output, graphs, tables, and other resources.
 This will allow you to create a truly replicable and shareable piece of work that you can share with colleagues or clients.

-### 6 Ways Forward
+### 5 Ways Forward

-From here, I have a fast "spinup" course that introduces you to the basic Markdown language for documenting Python and some basic skills.
+From here, I have a fast "spinup" tutorial that introduces you to the basic Markdown language for documenting Python and some basic skills (that's the next section below this one in the menu to the left).
 Much of it is for students who join my workgroup who have yet to learn Python before this or need some practice to refresh their skills.
 There is also a "Stupid Python Tricks" page for more advanced use.

 Play Hard.
 Have Fun.